tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

   - webdeploy

 ---
-Executing an integration build and unit test run on the build server is all well and good, but before we can say a build is complete and ready to go, it&#8217;s a good idea to know it will work when it is deployed.
+Executing an integration build and unit test run on the build server is all well and good, but before we can say a build is complete and ready to go, it's a good idea to know it will work when it is deployed.
 Executing a test deployment and then smoke testing it will ensure the archived build is ready to be deployed to test or production environments and that the necessary configurations and resources are available and working.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Overview_p4.png" title="Delivery Pipeline - Focus of Current Post" /><br /> Delivery Pipeline &#8211; Focus of Current Post